The Church of the Woke

 Yet even from her own city did someone rise in challenge.
 His name was Andrew Yang and he wore jackets without ties and the word “MATH” was writ upon his cap.

-And he said: “Attend me, for I wield the power of Numbers, and they say AOC’s national support is thin and her plans are unworkable.
+And he said: “Hearken to me, for I wield the power of Numbers, and they say AOC’s national support is thin and her plans are unworkable.
 Her campaign will fail and her policies would bankrupt the country, yea, as a plague of locusts across the land.
 Wherefore I beg thee turn aside from thy folly and join your strength to mine.”

 And he spoke of wondrous things: of jobs aplenty and Universal Basic Income.
 And many flocked to his banner, for his manner was affable, and his tent was big.